Why we need to think together the raw materials and energy transitions

 Need for action

 The raw materials transition and the energy transition must be considered together.
 By reducing material consumption, implementing circular economy approaches and ensuring responsible mining conditions, we can create a fairer and more sustainable global energy economy.
-Politicians, companies and consumers must take joint responsibility to drive this transformation forward.
+Politicians, businesses and consumers need to take responsibility together to drive this transformation forward.